Sales Engagement: What, Why, and How + 7 Tools That Can Help

 Instead, pick the communication channels that work best for your prospects.
 Where do they prefer to be contacted?
 Are they social (media) butterflies who love to connect on LinkedIn?
 Do they want snappy phone calls where they can get the information they need quickly?

-Timing is also a key factor in your sales engagement strategy.
+Timing is also a key sales engagement factor.

-For example, let’s say a new lead fills out a form on your website.
-From your customer profiles, you know that this type of lead prefers to get a phone call from your sales team—but your reps take 5 days to call the new lead back.
+Let’s say a new lead fills out a form on your website.
+From your customer profiles, you know that this type of lead prefers to get a phone call from your sales team—but your reps take five days to call the new lead back.
 By that time, the lead has already found another option.

 The channel is right, but the timing is all wrong.